zippiehq/plasma-core/README.md

 **Contributors: remember to run tests before submitting a pull request!** Code with passing tests makes life easier for everyone and means your contribution can get pulled into this project faster.

 ## Architecture

+A more detailed explanation of the `plasma-core` architecture is [available here](https://plasma-core.readthedocs.io/en/latest/architecture.html).

 ![Architecture Diagram](docs/_static/images/architecture/architecture.png)